VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -loggerDisableTimestamps
     	Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int
     	Per-second limit on the number of ERROR messages.
-If more than the given number of errors are emitted per second, then the remaining errors are suppressed.
-Zero value disables the rate limit
+If more than the given number of errors are emitted per second, the remaining errors are suppressed.
+Zero values disable the rate limit
   -loggerFormat string
     	Format for logs.
 Possible values: default, json (default "default") -loggerLevel string